-108 Managing Device IPs
+114 Managing Device IPs

-- Admin Primary.
-This is the IP address that SL1 uses to communicate with a device.
-This IP address is always the admin primary address and cannot be demoted to a secondary address. - Primary.
+- Primary.
 One or more IP addresses that SL1 uses to match incoming messages (traps and syslog messages) with a device.
 When you select an IP address in the Select Primary IP Addresses modal page, that IP address becomes a primary.
 You can also unselect an IP address in the Select Primary IP Addresses modal.
 When you unselect an IP address, that IP address becomes a secondary. - Secondary.
 SL1 gathers information about this IP address, but does not use this IP address to match incoming messages (traps and syslog messages) with a device.